How spatial patterns can lead to less resilient ecosystems: The phenomenon in the original models

 \section{The phenomenon in the original models}

 For completeness, we performed numerical simulations of the original models we used to derive the reduced equation (Fig.\,\ref{FS1}).
-Panels a) and b) show typical bifurcation diagrams for the stability of the vegetated solution in the reaction-diffusion and non-local interaction-redistribution model.
-In both panels, square markers correspond to non-pattern forming cases (homogeneous vegetation covers) and circles correspond to pattern-forming cases.
-Increasing the parameter responsible for nonreciprocal interactions---$x_{0c}$ in the nonlocal model, and $s$ in the water-biomass one---the vegetation in the bulk dies at levels of environmental stress---$\mu$ in the non-local model and $m$ in the water-biomass---the ecosystems with reciprocal interactions can withstand.
-Panels c) and d) show the value of the environmental stress at which a convective instability arises relative to the tipping point in the non-spatial limit.
-We compute this environmental threshold for different values of the parameter responsible for the pattern formation instability---$l_c$ in the nonlocal model and $d_0$ in the water-biomass---and the non-reciprocity parameter---$x_{0c}$ in the nonlocal model and $s$ in the water-biomass models.
-These numerical simulations in the original models confirm the two key results we obtained with the reduced equation.
-First, nonreciprocal interactions reduced ecosystem resilience for a broad range of parameters.
-Second, ecosystems exhibiting spatial patterns are more sensitive to convective instabilities than their homogeneous counterparts.
-That is, patterned ecosystems collapse due to convective instabilities at levels of environmental stress that homogeneous vegetation covers can withstand.
+Panels a) and b) show typical bifurcation diagrams for the stability of the vegetated solution in the reaction-diffusion water-vegetation, Eqs.\,\eqref{Eq-IntegrodifferentailModel_0}-\eqref{eq:kernel-intred}, and nonlocal interaction-redistribution model, Eq.\,\eqref{meron_model}.
+In both panels, square markers correspond to non-pattern-forming cases (quasi-homogeneous vegetation) and circles correspond to pattern-forming cases.
+Increasing the parameter responsible for nonreciprocal interactions\textemdash $x_{0c}$ in the nonlocal model, and $s$ in the water-biomass one\textemdash the vegetation in the bulk dies at levels of environmental stress\textemdash $\mu$ in the nonlocal model and $m$ in the water-biomass\textemdash the ecosystem with reciprocal interactions can withstand.
+Panels c) and d) show the value of the environmental stress at which a nonlinear convective instability arises relative to the tipping point in the non-spatial limit.
+We compute this environmental threshold for different values of the parameter responsible for the pattern formation instability\textemdash $l_c$ in the nonlocal model and $d_0$ in the water-biomass\textemdash and the non-reciprocity parameter\textemdash $x_{0c}$ in the nonlocal model and $s$ in the water-biomass model.
+These numerical simulations in the original models confirm that the two key results we obtained with the reduced equation are not an artifact introduced during model reduction.
+First, nonreciprocal interactions reduce ecosystem resilience for a broad range of parameters.
+Second, ecosystems exhibiting spatial patterns are more sensitive to convective instabilities than their homogeneous counterparts when non-reciprocity is sufficiently intense.
+That is, patterned ecosystems can collapse due to nonlinear convective instabilities at levels of environmental stress that homogeneous vegetation withstands.